The FCAA is closed to the public. Read our COVID-19 alert to see what changes have been made in response to the crisis.

 The Mortgage Brokerages and Mortgage Administrators Act describes the responsibilities, obligations and powers of the Superintendent of Financial Institutions.
 One of the responsibilities of the Superintendent is to investigate consumer complaints against brokers, associates, mortgage brokerages and mortgage administrators.

-To register a complaint against a broker, associate, mortgage brokerage, or mortgage administrator, please complete the complaint form and return it to the address provided on the form.
+To register a complaint against a broker, associate, mortgage brokerage, or mortgage administrator, please complete our complaint form.

 Please note that the licensing provisions of the Act do not apply to banks, credit unions, certain insurance companies, certain trust and loan corporations, provincial or federal Crown corporations, and members of the Law Society of Saskatchewan in the course of practicing as barristers or solicitors.